 For example, vehicle sensors provide the engine status.
 With edge computing, the sensor data wouldn’t have to go to a data center to determine whether or not something is impacting the engine’s operations.
 Localizing data processing and connected service business logic execution on the edge enables services to be functional even if connectivity between the vehicle and cloud is absent.
 Even with the advent of 5G and its edge capabilities, a comprehensive rollout will take close to a decade and is unlikely to deliver ubiquitous connectivity, especially outside metropolitan areas.
 When automotive manufacturers build vehicles as an edge for connected services, they can be transformed into an entirely new offering and open new revenue streams, similar to how existing cloud vendors provide computing power, storage space, and APIs to cloud-based services.

 It’s time for automotive companies to think beyond their traditional service offerings; not being part of the Internet of Vehicles is no longer an option.
-After-market startups are creating true automotive IoT programs impacting many use cases, including breakdown assistance, car locator, advanced diagnostic alerts, auto insurance shopping, access to repair shops, job dispatching, expense creation apps and more.
+After-market startups are creating true automotive IoT programs impacting many Applications, including breakdown assistance, car locator, advanced diagnostic alerts, auto insurance shopping, access to repair shops, job dispatching, expense creation apps and more.
 Given automotive’s complex development environment, it’s not currently possible to use vehicles as part of the connected-services ecosystem.

 Before apps, before interfaces, before code, manufacturers must think about how the vehicle interacts with other software and platforms.
 The point is to open the vehicle to the shared economy, which means providing generalized access to the vehicle via software.
 This, in turn, enables new business concepts and capabilities that may include many types of user and business experiences.